-Foltz was born on Jan.
+Personal Foltz was born on Jan.
 21, 1994, and is the son of Gerald and Jill Foltz.
 He is an agronomy major and has been named to the Nebraska Scholar-Athlete Honor Roll three times.
 Foltz has volunteered his time with team hospital visits, Husker Connect and Uplifting Athletes.

 64 at Michigan

 70 at Wisconsin